dgo42/jtg/README.md

 The jtg is updated.
 It is now compatible with eclipse 2019-09 R and works with OpenJDK 9 - 12.

 # Update 2021-07-13
 The jtg is updated.
-Implemented cache to optimize compilation expiriance.
+Implemented cache to optimize compilation experience.
 Implemented leader -> multi follower project configuration in eclipse.
 This configuration makes possible to use one shema/template set for different following project and maintain shema/template set separately.
 It is now compatible with eclipse 2021-06.

 # Update site